-Albariño and Alvarinho gives refreshing white wines with high acidity and citrus aromas.
+Albariño and Alvarinho give refreshing white wines with high acidity and citrus aromas.
 If the grape is grown in Spain, it is called Albariño.
 When grown in Portugal, it is called Alvarinho.

-Wines from this grape are characterized by their minerality and crisp flavours of lemon.
-Sometimes they are also slightly floral.
+Wines made from this grape are characterized by their minerality and crisp flavors of lemon.
+They are also slightly floral.
 This grape is an excellent choice for basically anything from the sea.

-Fish and shellfish will pair perfectly with this wine's acidity, salinity and citrus flavours.
+Fish and shellfish pair perfectly with this wine's acidity, salinity and citrus flavors.
 Albariño/Alvarinho is also good as an aperitif, with cheese, tapas and with many lighter dishes.
 In this food pairing guide you will find everything you need to know about Albariño and Alvarinho food paring.

 Albariño and Alvarinho give dry white wines that are characterized by high acidity, crisp minerality and aromas of citrus and flowers.
 Aromas of stone fruits, such as peach and nectarine, are also common.
 The grape is know for giving high quality wines with a medium to full-bodied profile.

 This grape is mostly grown in Spain and Portugal.
-It is called Albariño in Spain and Alvarinho in Portugal.
 In Spain it is grown on the coast of Galicia in the Rías Baixas region.
-In Portugal it is mostly grown in Monção and Melgaço in the Vinho Verde region, in the Northwest part of the country.
-The Portuguese and Spanish vineyards are very close to each other.
+In Portugal it is mostly grown in Monção e Melgaço, within the Vinho Verde region in the Northwest part of the country.
+The Portuguese and Spanish vineyards are geographically close to each other.
 Only the Miño/Minho river divides the regions.

 Alvarinho is the star grape of Vinho Verde wines.
-Vinho Verde is not a grape variety or a blend, but a region in northern Portugal.
-Alvarinho is often blended with Loureiro, Trajadura, or other grapes to make Vinho Verde wines.
+Vinho Verde is not a grape variety or a blend, but a region in northern Portugal bordering the Galicia region of Spain.
+Alvarinho is often blended with Loureiro, Trajadura, and other grapes to make Vinho Verde blends.

 Albariño and Alvarinho are the same grape variety, but grown in different countries.
-The question is if the wines taste the same or if there is any difference?
+The question is: do the wines taste the same or is there is any difference?

 Albariño / Alvarinho has some similarities with Chardonnay, but the wines can also be quite different.